-Owner of The Interchange says she is suing city attorney - Albert Lea Tribune
+Owner of The Interchange suing city attorney, governor, others - Albert Lea Tribune

-Owner of The Interchange says she is suing city attorney
+Owner of The Interchange suing city attorney, governor, others

-The owner of The Interchange Wine & Coffee Bistro announced Monday she is suing Albert Lea’s city attorney, whom she claims has overstepped her bounds of authority and abused the power of her office.
+The owner of The Interchange Wine & Coffee Bistro has filed four lawsuits in Freeborn County District Court against multiple people and entities, including Gov. Tim Walz, the city of Albert Lea and Albert Lea’s city attorney, among others.

-Lisa Hanson alleges in a news release that City Attorney Kelly Martinez pursued “personal and overzealous prosecution against Hanson to ‘teach Lisa Hanson a lesson about who has the power in the city of Albert Lea.’”
+The lawsuits came to light Monday when restaurant owner Lisa Hanson announced in a news release she is suing Albert Lea’s city attorney, whom she claims has overstepped her bounds of authority and abused the power of her office.
+The release stated City Attorney Kelly Martinez pursued “personal and overzealous prosecution against Hanson to ‘teach Lisa Hanson a lesson about who has the power in the city of Albert Lea.’”

+“As the prosecutor for the city of Albert Lea, Martinez’s goal was not justice — it was to inflict the maximum amount of damage allowed by law against me and my business,” Hanson said in the release.

+Martinez is included in each of the four lawsuits.
+The other suits include people such as agents with the state, a city detective and District Court Judges Steve Schwab, Ross Leuning and Joseph Bueltel.
+The city is named on all but one of the suits, and the state is named on all but one as well.

 Hanson is facing civil litigation through the state of Minnesota for reopening her business for in-person dining in defiance of the governor’s orders and also faces nine criminal counts filed by the city, including eight misdemeanor counts of violating an emergency powers or rule and one misdemeanor public nuisance charge.